 4) The RAG is at liberty to develop its own working methods to complete this task (i.e. Correspondence Group, e-Meetings, etc.), while allowing sufficient time for Member States and Sector Members to review the RAG’s advice in order to prepare for Contributions and proposals for deliberation and potential adoption at RA-23.

-Resolution ITU-R 15-6
+REVISION to Resolution ITU-R 15-6

 Appointment and maximum term of office for Chairmen and Vice-Chairmen of Radiocommunication Study Groups, the Coordination Committee for Vocabulary and of the Radiocommunication Advisory Group